Women’s Glasses

 Heart Face Shape

 Heart faces are widest at the forehead and taper to a narrow chin.
-Frames should balance the forehead width by adding visual weight below, drawing attention downward.
+Frames should balance the forehead width by adding visual weight below.
+The 2026 cat-eye trend is largely off-limits for heart faces — but thin metal minimalism is a strong option.

 Best Frame Styles